-We hope you can join us on this visually stunning exploration of Lazio and parts of Tuscany.
-Hopefully, the pandemic will not impact this tour in 10 month’s time.
+We hope you can join us on this exploration of Lazio and parts of Tuscany.

-Our tour price covers everything, with wines included.
+Our tour price covers most everything, with wines included.
+Flights not included.

 - All participants of our International holidays will be required to sign a Liability Release form upon arrival at the destination.